andrewmurphyio/2minersInfo/README.md

 ## Installation

-Copy the files in the /custom_components/ethermineinfo/ folder to: [homeassistant]/config/custom_components/ethermineinfo/
+Copy the files in the /custom_components/2minersinfo/ folder to: [homeassistant]/config/custom_components/2minersinfo/

 HACS users, you know what to do!
 In case you don't:

 1. Open HACS from your HomeAssistant sidebar
 2. Press the "Explore & Add Repositories"
-3. Enter "EthermineInfo" into the search box
+3. Enter "2minersInfo" into the search box
-4. Press "EthermineInfo"
+4. Press "2minersInfo"
 5. Press "Install this repository in HACS"
 6. Don't forget to complete the configuration before restart HomeAssistant!

 ## Configuration

-To use EthermineInfo, please add the following items to your HomeAssistant ```configuration.yaml```
+To use 2minersInfo, please add the following items to your HomeAssistant ```configuration.yaml```
 ````
 sensor:
-  - platform: ethermineinfo
+  - platform: 2minersinfo
-    miner_address: (required) the address of your Ethermine miner
+    miner_address: (required) the address of your 2miners miner
     currency_name: (required) the currency you would like your unpaid balance to be converted to
     name_override: (optional) name to identify your wallet instead of your miner address.
 ````

-Please note that the Ethermine API accepts the address in two formats:
+Please note that the 2miners API accepts the address in two formats:

 - 42 characters beginning with 0x
 - 40 characters with the 0x removed